melissapg/webscraping-bd-spotifycharts/README.md

-# webscraping spotify charts to a relational database in sqlite
+# wWebscraping Spotify Charts to a Relational Database

 personal project to study scraping data to sqlite